 At the beginning of the crisis, shortly after the Albanian government imposed strict lockdown measures limiting travel by car, local Domino distributor Elmed received an urgent ink order from a pharmaceutical customer based 20km away from the company’s headquarters.
 The team, eager to fulfil the customer request and support global efforts during the pandemic, made the quick decision to fulfil the order by loading the ink bottles into backpacks and completing the delivery by bicycle.

-It is not just customers who benefit from the support of Domino’s offices around the world – with workforces in some regions utilising existing technology to provide support directly to communities and hospitals – you can read more about this in the next section, on face masks and PPE.
+It is not just customers who benefit from the support of Domino’s offices around the world – with workforces in some regions utilizing existing technology to provide support directly to communities and hospitals – you can read more about this in the next section, on face masks and PPE.

 Face masks and PPE

-In Sweden, since the beginning of April, Domino Print and apply (manufacturers of labelling solutions) has been lending a hand to produce protective visors for use in local hospitals and communities.
-A 3D printer, typically utilised by the research and development team to make machine parts, has been put to work manufacturing plastic visors using instructions provided as part of an initiative by 3DVerkstan.
+In Sweden, since the beginning of April, Domino Print and apply (manufacturers of labeling solutions) has been lending a hand to produce protective visors for use in local hospitals and communities.
+A 3D printer, typically utilized by the research and development team to make machine parts, has been put to work manufacturing plastic visors using instructions provided as part of an initiative by 3DVerkstan.
 Volunteer staff in Sweden print the masks and deliver batches of visors to medical personnel at nearby hospitals once a week.

 When it comes to producing essential items, it is not just manufacturers of engineering products who are stepping in to lend a hand.
 With huge shortages of face masks in countries worst hit by COVID-19, manufacturers of clothing, mattresses, and footwear are also leveraging the equipment they have on hand to help fill the gap in demand.